Pennsylvania Medical Malpractice Lawyer

 Obtain Your Medical Records

-Medical records are vital evidence in a malpractice claim.
-Request copies of your complete medical records from all healthcare providers involved in your care.
+Medical records are vital evidence in a malpractice claim. copies of your complete medical records from all healthcare providers involved in your care.
 Under the Health Insurance Portability and Accountability Act (HIPAA), you have a legal right to access your medical records.

 Depending on the circumstances of the case, various parties involved in the patient’s care may be sued in a medical negligence case.
 This includes individual practitioners as well as larger entities and facilities.